jwacross/how-to-kubernetes/notes.rst

 * gamedev with kubernetes

-  * there are some good articles on fortnight for database scaling
+  * there are some good articles for dedicated game server scaling (e.g. https://www.youtube.com/watch?v=CLNpkjolxYA)

 * you have to educate people on their density usage